 The Emergency Department Diversion Program is available to Waterloo and Wellington hospitals that see children and youth who require immediate community and/or respite support but do not require being admitted.
 For Waterloo Region families, Lutherwood and Carizon staff help ensure appropriate community service supports are provided, and Lutherwood’s Safe Haven Youth Services provides beds for youth whose families need respite support.

 This pilot program ensures youth and families in a mental health crisis have more positive and supportive experiences by providing the most appropriate level of care to meet their needs.
-It also helps fill unused residential beds at our Children's Mental Health Centre, uses our Community Mental Health service capacity to help clients avoid the need for inpatient services, and helps reduce emergency department wait times.
+It also helps fill unused live-in beds at our Children's Mental Health Centre, uses our Community Mental Health service capacity to help clients avoid the need for inpatient services, and helps reduce emergency department wait times.